John Bolt Culbertson: Career

 In 1947, Culbertson served on a team of defense attorneys for the 28 men accused of lynching Willie Earle, who was accused of robbing and murdering a cab driver.
 This would be a turning point in Culbertson's struggle between his personal convictions against segregation and racism and his career.
-Later, Culbertson would say:"I decided life wouldn't have any real meaning unless a man was willing to make a sacrifice for the things he believed in and to stand up for his convictions. ...If I was willing to give up my life - which I was - for the idea of freedom in other countries, I ought to be willing as a citizen to give real meaning to the slogans of democracy at home."In 1948, Culbertson was elected to the South Carolina House of Representatives where he served for one term in 1949 and 1950.
+Later, Culbertson would say:"I decided life wouldn't have any real meaning unless a man was willing to make a sacrifice for the things he believed in and to stand up for his convictions. ...If I was willing to give up my life - which I was - for the idea of freedom in other countries, I ought to be willing as a citizen to give real meaning to the slogans of democracy at home."In 1948, Culbertson was elected to the South Carolina House of Representatives, where he served for one term during 1949 and 1950.
 He was involved in the passage of the first occupational disease law for the state.
-Culbertson would go on to run as a Democrat variety of races including for Greenville mayor (1951), U.S. Congress (1965 and 1980), U.S. Senate (1968, 1972, and 1978), and Governor (1974).
+Culbertson would go on to run as a Democrat in a variety of races, including those of Greenville mayor (1951), U.S. Congress (1965 and 1980), U.S. Senate (1968, 1972, and 1978), and Governor (1974).

-Although his frequent campaigns did not result in his election, they reinforced his role as a champion for liberal causes in the state of South Carolina.
+Although Culbertson's frequent campaigns did not result in his election, they reinforced his role as a champion for liberal causes in the state of South Carolina.
 Culbertson continued to work as an attorney in Greenville on cases of worker's compensation and labor unions in textile mills, including a case of worker's compensation against J.P.
 Stephens Co.
 Inc. (now WestPoint Home).

-While never on the payroll, Culbertson was a major player in the South Carolina NAACP.
+While never on the payroll, Culbertson played a major role in the South Carolina NAACP.
 He traveled among South Carolina's 46 counties, calling for integration and for people to join the organization.
-He also worked to try and force the courts to admit African-Americans onto South Carolina's jury pools.
+Culbertson also worked to try and force the courts to admit African-Americans into South Carolina's jury pools.
 In 1955, his membership drives saw 3,000 members join the state branch.

 Culbertson died of cancer in Houston, Texas on March 21, 1983, after seeking treatment at M.D.
 Anderson Hospital.